franciscoxavier04/pm-BIM/docs/release-notes/15-0-0/README.md

 Release date: 2024-11-13

-We released OpenProject [OpenProject 15.0.0](https://community.openproject.org/versions/2076).
+We released [OpenProject 15.0.0](https://community.openproject.org/versions/2076).
 The major release contains several bug fixes and we recommend updating to the newest version.
 In these Release Notes, we will give an overview of important feature changes.
 At the end, you will find a complete list of all changes and bug fixes.

-### Important feature changes
+## Important feature changes

 ### Boost your communication with real-time loading messages and notifications, emoji reactions, and more

 A major change in version 15.0 is the overall look-and-feel of the activity tab of work packages.
 Users will notice that the activity tab has a new design and that emoji reactions are now enabled.
-Additionally, new comments will appear directly withouth having to reload.
+Additionally, new comments will appear directly without having to reload.
 This also applies to the notification center, where new notifications will appear in real-time.

 This is a big bundle of new features that will greatly improve communication within OpenProject.